manojkumar-jmp/explore-async/docs/MODULE-1.md

 Suspended (Obsolete, not recommended)
 •	The thread is suspended.
 (Not used in modern .NET; avoid using Thread.Suspend.)

+<a name="Common-Challenges-in-Multithreading"></a>
+### Common Challenges in Multithreading
+While multithreading is powerful, it’s also notoriously tricky.
+Some common pitfalls include:
+- **Race conditions** – two threads accessing the same data at the same time
+- **Deadlocks** – two threads waiting on each other forever
+- **Thread safety** – protecting shared resources from concurrent access
+- **Complex debugging** – bugs may not appear consistently

+These are exactly the kinds of problems modern .NET features like Task and async/await are designed to help with — but to understand how, we first need to understand why.
+#### Race conditions
+A race condition occurs when two or more threads access shared data concurrently, and at least one thread modifies the data.
+The outcome depends on the exact timing and sequence of operations, leading to unpredictable results.
+- Check-Then-Act: Checking a condition and then acting on it non-atomically
+- Read-Modify-Write: Reading a value, modifying it, and writing it back
+- Initialization Races: Multiple threads trying to initialize the same resource

+#### Common Race Condition Patterns

 ### Thread Safety